304 North Cardinal St.

 A large trench was first excavated, before the roof – strong enough to hold an entire park above it – was constructed over the top.
 Major challenges in the construction lead to the project overrunning by 1.5 years, with the station taking 6 years to build in total.

-Not often associated with green spaces, believe it or not, Canary Wharfs tube station is actually the largest area of green space in Canary Wharf.
+While there are plenty of parks in the nearby area, the financial centre itself is not often associated with green spaces.
+Believe it or not, Canary Wharfs tube station is actually the largest area of green space in Canary Wharf.

 The reason for this is that the entire roof of the station was landscaped, and turned into a park spanning 10,000 square meters.

 Planting was completed in 2002 by award-winning commercial landscaping company, Willerby Landscapes.

 Despite being at ground level, this urban park is technically a roof garden, with the associated additional challenges that arise from a lack of soil depth.

 As the Canary Wharf Group wanted the landscaping to keep up with the area, without waiting for planting to mature, over 250 mature trees from around Europe were imported.